-7.1 Facilities refer to classrooms, laboratories, and any other physical areas used for instruction.
-Areas must be adequate in number and size and must allow for quality instruction to support the program and to meet the needs of students.

-- 7.1.1 Classrooms and laboratories must have adequate light and ventilation.
+- 7.1 Facilities refer to classrooms, laboratories, and any other physical areas used for instruction.
+Areas must be adequate in number and size and must allow for quality instruction to support the program and to meet the needs of students. - 7.1.1 Classrooms and laboratories must have adequate light and ventilation.
 They must be cleaned and furnished with adequate equipment and supplies for carrying out instruction. - 7.1.2 The laboratories must have sufficient equipment and supplies for students to work in small groups or individually.
 Sufficient equipment and supplies must be available to carry out all research and instruction mentioned in program and institution's publications.
 The equipment must be current with funeral service practice. - 7.1.3 All instructional facilities on or off-campus must meet federal, state, provincial/territorial, and local regulations. - 7.1.4 Each program must maintain an on-campus embalming/preparation space either fully functional or for demonstration purposes.
 The embalming space must be of sufficient size to accommodate at least one preparation table.
 It must have an electric embalming machine, instruments, and real or simulated chemicals.
-In the case of a demonstration lab, it must adequately reflect an actual functional embalming facility. - 7.2 The following is for off-campus instructional sites which includes instruction for management, funeral directing and embalming clinical.
-Whenever students receive program credit for work carried out off the main campus, the following facilities requirements must be in effect: - 7.2.1 The funeral home where students receive credit must be licensed by the appropriate authorities; - 7.2.2 Off-campus instruction must take place in locations which offer adequate learning space for students.
-In the case of instruction in embalming, the facility must be of sufficient size to allow for satisfactory participation by each student. - 7.2.3 Inspections of off-campus instructional sites must occur at least once every three years or prior to each use if the use occurs intermittently over a period of several years.
-Inspections must also occur whenever physical changes to the facility are reported. - 7.2.3.a Inspections of off-campus instruction sites must ensure the location has a valid, current license. - 7.2.3.b Inspections must ensure that off-campus sites are clean and adequate for instructional purposes. - 7.2.3.c The inspection must ensure that appropriate equipment and protocols (drench shower, eye wash station, SDS and blood borne pathogen program, ventilation system, proper protective equipment, etc.) are in place and functioning. - 7.2.4 The program must have written affiliation agreements with each off-campus instructional site.
-Affiliation agreements must be comprehensive and include the following: - 7.2.4.a Responsibilities of the institution and the site. - 7.2.4.b Responsibilities relative to supervision and instruction of students and liability.
-This should include what is expected of the preceptor and what is provided by the program. - 7.2.4.c A stated process for interrupting the clinical experience. - 7.2.4.d A stated process for dismissal of a student from clinical experience. - 7.2.4.e Personnel at the instructional site may be given adjunct faculty appointments by the institution.
+In the case of a demonstration lab, it must adequately reflect an actual functional embalming facility. - 7.2 The following is for off-campus instructional sites: Whenever students receive program credit for work carried out off the main campus, the following facilities requirements must be in effect: - 7.2.1 The funeral home where students receive credit must be licensed by the appropriate authorities; - 7.2.2 Off-campus instruction must take place in locations which offer adequate learning space for students.
+In the case of instruction in embalming, the facility must be of sufficient size to allow for satisfactory participation by each student. - 7.2.3 The program must have written affiliation agreements with each off-campus instructional site.
+These agreements must be comprehensive specifying the responsibilities of the institution and the site.
+They must include responsibilities relative to supervision and instruction of students and liability.
+Personnel at the instructional site may be given adjunct faculty appointments by the institution.
+The agreements must include a stated process for interrupting the clinical experience and dismissal of a student from clinical experience and a clear definition of what is to be expected of the preceptor and what is provided by the program.